 You must not:

-Use any Retinol based products for 2 days after depending on your skin condition,
+Use any Retinol based products for about 5 days after depending on your skin condition,

 Apply ice or cold packs to the skin